 Are you wondering what the No Sweat Nature Study series has to offer?
 Click that little tab above to find out!

-In eight meaty lessons, discover why plants need defense mechanisms and what the term “defense mechanisms” even means.
+In eight thorough lessons, discover why animals need defense mechanisms and how masterfully they are executed.

-- Appropriate for black and white printing, but printing is not necessary
+- suitable for black and white printing, if desired